365 match reviews, one for each date on the yearly calendar? Challenge accepted. Welcome to 365 Wrestling.

 Final Rating: 7.2

 This is a very good TV main event with significant stakes and sees two of the best from their era facing off in a rare one-on-one encounter.
-Both men come out of the match looking strong.
-My only major complaint is that, in spite of his skill, you never really buy Eaton as having a legitimate chance to become champion, given the midcard status of the Midnight Express at the time of this match.
+My only real criticism is that Eaton doesn’t seem a legitimate chance to win, given the midcard status of the Midnight Express at the time of this match.